shoui520/shoui520.github.io/docs/vn.md

 Now we can install `winetricks` which helps us configure Wine and install software along with `zenity` which gives us a graphical interface.

 ```bash
 brew install winetricks zenity
 ```

-Now we need to use XQuartz as our display driver.
-Note that this may already be set, but do this just in case anyway.
+Now we need to use XQuartz as our display driver, this will let us use hardware acceleration for the Wine window.

 ```bash
 winetricks macdriver=x11